EFWob/RetroRadio/README.md

 You will notice, that the first longpress is still reportet after 500ms (t-long has not been changed and is still 500), but all the following events are coming at a shorter distance of around 100ms as expected.
-If not, you should debug the input by running:
+If not, you should debug the Input by running:
 ```
 in.gpio_33=info
 ```